 Route Intercom Notifications to a Dedicated Slack Channel

 A Slack channel that receives everything from Intercom quickly becomes a channel nobody reads.
-Signal-based routing — CSAT alerts here, approval requests there, weekly digests to the leadership channel — keeps each channel relevant.
+Signal-based routing — CSAT alerts here, approval requests there, Friday digests to the leadership channel — keeps each channel relevant.

 The single-channel approach